 Schemas and Diagnostics Reading Schemas Lesson 12

-Value kinds: strings, members, heads, unions
+Value kinds: strings, members, heads, unions, slot-local forms

 Mental Model